hichoe95/hichoe95/README.md

 **hichoe95/hichoe95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --!>

-- 🔭 I’m currently studying on Graduate Schoole of AI at KAIST  <br/>
-- 📫 How to reach me: hwanil.choi@kaist.ac.kr  <br/>
+- 📫 How to reach me: hwanil.choi@lgresearch.ai  <br/>

 You can check my <a href="https://docs.google.com/document/d/1V1Oy4aCQCiPhXZwdROEbyxYjyAUHs2uNPCwEkafkBSw/edit?usp=sharing" target="_blank">CV</a>, <a href="https://hichoe95.tistory.com" target="_blank">BLOG</a>, <a href="https://www.linkedin.com/in/hwanil-choi-19808314a/" target="_blank">LINKEDIN</a> for more information.